 Some years ago I met with the pulpit committee of a certain church about the possibility of me becoming that church’s next pastor.
 I don’t normally take Tonya along for such meetings, but this committee wanted to meet her as well.
 So, we made the drive to a designated restaurant that split the mileage distance between our home and the church.
 Once at the restaurant, we all ordered our food and then proceeded with the discussion at hand.

 Much of the meeting consisted of the committee members, particularly the three women, bemoaning the fact that their church had become a shell of its former self in regards to attendance.
-The church’s heyday had been in the ’60s and ’70s, and they wanted things back to the way they used to be.
-Whereas they had once boasted numbers of close to 200 on Sunday mornings, they were now down to 50 or so.
+The church’s heyday had been in the ’60s and ’70s and the women wanted things back to the way they used to be.
+Whereas the church had once boasted numbers of close to 200 on Sunday mornings, it was now down to 50 or so.

 The megachurch pays the bills to equip the site with the best of anything and everything.
 The audio and video systems are cutting edge.
 Comfortable chairs are used instead of padded pews.
 Contemporary Christian songs are used instead of classic hymns.
 A praise-and-worship team and band are used rather than a song leader and choir.
 Words on a big screen are used instead of hymn books.